 As you prepare to graduate from NP school, it’s important to make sure that you are taking the time to focus on your job search, and all the other things that need to happen so that you can seamlessly transition from school to practice with as few bumps as possible, and in as little time as possible.

-Starting Your NP Job Search
+Starting Your Nurse Practitioner Job Search

 About two to three months before NP school graduation, I recommend you start to think about your NP job search.